 The project kicked off in March 2020 (Press release) and runs until the end of 2022.
 The primary output includes the world’s first standardised methodology providing practical application guidance for corporate accountants in charge of establishing a natural capital accounting system.
 The methodology is being developed in an iterative process and close engagement with corporate practitioners, experts, academia and the general public.
 Each phase of the methodology development is accompanied by stakeholder reviews and followed by public consultations.

 The draft natural capital accounting methodology is now open for public consultation and comment.
 The methodology aims to establish a generally applicable standard that generates widely consistent results across businesses and sectors.
 It will be piloted by international businesses to ensure that it is effective, robust and fit-for-purpose.
 The consultation provides an opportunity for a broad number of interdisciplinary voices and stakeholder groups to contribute to the development of the methodology.
 By participating in this consultation, participants will have the opportunity to feed into and strengthen the development of a methodology that will be rigorously piloted by international business and has been highlighted in European Green Deal and related strategies and legislative proposals as a key framework for companies to ‘future-proof their businesses’ that should also be considered when further developing EU corporate standards for sustainability reporting.
-The Consultation will go live on July 28th 2021 at 9am BST/ 10am CEST and will run until September 30that this LINK.
+The Consultation will go live on July 28th 2021 at 9am BST/ 10am CEST and will run until December 17th 2021 at this LINK.

 Project deliverables include a benchmarking study (Benchmarking report), methodology and application guidelines validated by corporate piloting, a management “blueprint” for decision making, selected industry sector application guidelines, as well as a recommendation on the future structures that would be needed to ensure future updates and uptake in the EU and globally.
 More information can be found on the project website operated by consortium partner Capitals Coalition here: EU Project.